codesharedot/qtum-price-ruby/README.md

-# whitecoin price
+# pivot-token price

-Gets the whitecoin price with Python (from JSON).
+Gets the pivot-token price with Python (from JSON).

 https://pythonbasics.org